josemarqmt/personal-git-wiki/README.md

 <a name="id2.5"> </a>
 ### Git Commit Management
-- Creates a commit in the repository history with the current state of the files added to the staging area
+- Create commits in the repository history with the current state of the files added to the staging area
 ```
 git commit # This will open the previously configured editor to add the message
 git commit -m "title" -m "description" # Write the commit title and description directly using the terminal